tomfrankkirk/tomfrankkirk.github.io/TK_cv.md

 ## Education

 * 2017 -: DPhil Biomedical Engineering, Madgalen College, Oxford University
-<ul> <li style="list-style-type: none;">
-Holder of the Bellhouse scholarship, researching novel analysis methods for perfusion imaging data to improve diagnosis of Alzheimer's disease and dementia.
-1 publication, 1 patent and 3 software modules released.
-Separately, was involved in producing an emergency ventilator for Covid-19 pandemic (see employment below).
+    * Holder of the Bellhouse scholarship, researching novel analysis methods for perfusion imaging data to improve diagnosis of Alzheimer's disease and dementia.
-</li> </ul>
+    * 1 publication, 1 patent and 3 software modules released.
+    * Separately, was involved in producing an emergency ventilator for Covid-19 pandemic (see employment below).

 * 2013 - 2017: MEng Engineering, Economics & Management
-<ul> <li style="list-style-type: none;">
-First class honours, winner of Millard scholarship and Knox prize for best degree result.
-Specialised in biomedical and information topics.
+    * First class honours, winner of Millard scholarship and Knox prize for best degree result.
-</li> </ul>
+    * Specialisms in biomedical and information engineering, as well as macroeconomics and game theory.

 * 2007 - 2012: Dulwich College, London
-<ul> <li style="list-style-type: none;">
-3 A at A2 level, 7 A* at AS level, 11 A* at GCSE, attended on scholarship.
+    * 3 A at A2 level, 7 A* at AS level, 11 A* at GCSE, attended on scholarship.
-</li> </ul>

 ## Employment